Real-AR/CovertComm/README.md

 ## 🔐 Security Considerations 🔐
 - The encryption key is never embedded in the image — it's transferred separately.

-- Ensure the key is not intercepted — use TLS or secure networks for best results.

 - For academic or demo use ONLY.
 Production-grade systems should use authenticated encryption and more robust secure channels.

 ## 🧑‍💻 Authors 🧑‍💻